wds4/DCoSL/grapevineCurationProtocols/nostrAppsDirectory.md

 create new instances
 - users can submit Nostr Apps
 - users can submit categories of Nostr Apps
-- users can submit relationships: category A is a subcategory of category B
+- users can submit relationships: category A is a subcategory of category B (may be redundant given the ability to attest?)

 attestations:
+- that Nostr App X does / does not belong on the list of Nostr Apps
+- that Nostr App Category A does / does not belong on the list of Nostr App Categories
+- User A endorses User B as a trusted / not trusted curator of the Nostr Apps Directory
+- that Category A is / is not a subcategory of Category B

+optional attestations:
+- that Nostr App X and Nostr App Y are the same (redundant)

 ### Grapevine calculations